databrary/presentations/jlsc-15/jlsc.md

 ## Background

-Databrary (<http://databrary.org>), is a library specialized for storing and sharing videos collected as raw data in the context of research about human development and learning.
+Databrary (Databrary, 2015a), is a library specialized for storing and sharing videos collected as raw data in the context of research about human development and learning.
 The project has financial support from the National Science Foundation (BCS-1238599) and the National Institute of Child Health and Human Development (U01-HD-076595).
 New York University (NYU) hosts the library and its staff, with additional support from The Pennsylvania State University (PSU).
 Databrary began accepting contributions in early 2014 and opened for general use in October 2014.